cpp977/Instantiator/README.md

   - It builds the abstract syntax tree (AST) of all files listed in the `compile_commands.json`.
 This is often too much and slows down the process.
   - `Template template` parameters are not implemented.

-# Known bugs
+# Known issues
-  - Some items are removed from the `toDoList` because the instantiation is present in the AST.
-    Despite of that a linker error is thrown because the function definition of the removed item is not present.
-    Unfortunately, there is no minimal working example.
-It only appears in a real world project.
-  - The cleanup of explicit instantiations can mess up the files.
+  - The cleanup of explicit instantiations can mess up the files if the explicit instantiations spread over more than one line.
     Be sure to backup everything before running the cleanup.

-    This is probably related to the todo in `DeleteInstantiations`.
+# Roadmap for version 1.0.0
+  - Noninvasive mode: instantiations are not inserted directly to the source file but in extra files which can then be included in the source files.
+  - ASTs are only build for the dependency tree and not for all files in the compile_commands.json

 # How does it work?
 See the [documentation](https://cpp977.github.io/Instantiator/).